 - Once the chicken is browned on the skin side (it doesn’t have to be cooked through), flip them so that the skin side is now on top.
 Drain off the excess fat.

-- Sprinkle the julienned ginger and sliced garlic on top of the chicken and pour the seasoning mixture over the chicken.
+- Scatter the julienned ginger and sliced garlic on top of the chicken and pour the seasoning mixture over the chicken.
 Reduce the heat to medium and close the lid.
-Forget it for about 20 minutes.
+Forget it for about 20 minutes (see instructions in the post on how you need to give the stew a stir if you’re not using a heavy-bottomed pot).

 - Add the sliced onion into the skillet, close the lid, and let the stew cook for another 20 minutes.